Iced Lavender Matcha Latte

 - Fill a glass with ice and pour milk over the top.
 Pour matcha over milk and stir to combine if desired.

 - In a small glass, combine heavy cream, milk, and lavender syrup.
 Froth mixture for 15-25 seconds until light and foamy, but not forming stiff peaks.
+You want to be able to pour it.

 Notes

-- The lavender syrup I link to does have a light purple color, so you may not need the food coloring and if you don’t care if the lavender foam is purple, you could also omit it completely.
+- Purple color: The lavender syrup I linked to does have a light purple color, so you may not need the food coloring and if you don’t care if the lavender foam is purple, you could also omit it completely.
+I used Watkins food dyes without artificial dyes, which gives a subtle color.
+Different food dyes will have different strengths so you may need to play with it.

-- I personally don’t like my matcha very sweet, but if you like some sweetness to balance out the grassy, earthy flavors, add some lavender syrup or sugar to the matcha when you’re making it.
+- Sweetness: I personally don’t like my matcha very sweet, but if you like some sweetness to balance out the grassy, earthy flavors, add some lavender syrup or sugar to the matcha when you’re making it.

 Food styling and photography by Loren Runion.